Pierre Hadot

-Pierre Hadot (/ɑːˈdoʊ/; [ado]; 21 February 1922 – 24 April 2010) was a French philosopher and historian of philosophy specializing in ancient philosophy, particularly Neoplatonism.
+Pierre Hadot (/ɑːˈdoʊ/; [ado]; 21 February 1922 – 24 April 2010) was a French philosopher and historian of philosophy specializing in ancient philosophy, particularly Neoplatonism, Epicureanism and Stoicism.

 Life

-In 1944, Hadot was ordained, but following Pope Pius XII’s encyclical Humani generis (1950) left the priesthood.
+In 1944, Hadot was ordained, but following Pope Pius XII's encyclical Humani generis (1950) left the priesthood.
 He studied at the Sorbonne between 1946–1947.
 In 1961, he graduated from the École Pratique des Hautes Études.
 In 1964, he was appointed a Director of Studies at EPHE, initially occupying a chair in Latin Patristics, before his chair was renamed "Theologies and Mysticisms of Hellenistic Greece and the End of Antiquity" in 1972.
 He became professor at the Collège de France in 1983, where he assumed the chair of the History of Hellenistic and Roman Thought.
 In 1991, he retired from this position to become professeur honoraire at the collège; his last lecture was on 22 May that year.
 He concluded his final lecture by saying, "In the last analysis, we can scarcely talk about what is most important."

 Over the course of his career, Hadot published translations of and commentaries on Porphyry, St. Ambrose, Plotinus, and Marcus Aurelius.

-Hadot was married to the historian of philosophy, Ilsetraut Hadot.
+Hadot was married to the historian of philosophy, Ilsetraut Hadot, who assisted him in formulating and extending his knowledge of spiritual exercises.
+Toward the end of his life, Hadot felt that Epicureanism and Stoicism nourished his life and that of modern society.